Care, Feeding, Housebreaking, Home Remedies, and Tips for Polarbear People!

 The easiest supplement to give a dog is eggs.
 Simply break a raw egg and add it to your dog's dry kibble.
 Cooking the egg is not necessary.
 Organ meats are great supplements to your dog's diet too as long as they are fed on an occasional basis.
 The next time you cook a chicken or turkey, save the organ meats and make your puppy a delicious stew using organ meat, fat, and juice.
 We also recommend beef or pork liver.
 Your dog will devour it!
 Again, organ meats have essential enzymes your dog requires for digestion.
 Whenever you cook meat, just remember to skim off the fat and save it for your dog.
 Pour it on their dry dog food.
 Skimming off the fat and saving it for our dogs keeps us healthy too!

 All dogs love treats.
 Our dogs' favorite?
 Beef knucklebones.
 Bone marrow is some of the best nutrition there is and bones will not hurt your puppy.
 Next time you plant bulbs in your garden, notice the ingredients on the bulb supplement package... it is bone marrow!
 Another possible reason if you find your dog or puppy rooting in the soil.
 In addition, bones relieve puppies of boredom and are like "dental floss" to a dog.
 Ask your butcher or the meat department of your favorite grocery store or market to prepare some large knucklebones for you.
 Microwave the bones for a few minutes when you get home to make them juicy and bacteria free!
 Keep some on the knucklebones on hand by freezing them.
 You never know when a good treat will come in handy if you must leave your dog alone for any length of time.
 Bones are also great boredom relief.
 Dogs, big and small, love the gristle and it will be a treat they can chew on all day.
 Other treats we like are dehydrated pig ears, beef hide, and fish or poultry skin.
+If your puppy or dog starts to get loose stools, limit the "fat", and put the treats away for a time.
 Bottom line when it comes to treats and supplements, there is no need to buy the expensive brands at the pet store.
 Natural treats are better.
 Trust us.
 Remember our motto...
 K. I. S......
 Keep It Simple.

 Upset Tummies & Loose Stools